dmitrykoval/vinum/README.rst

 Vinum uses PostgresSQL parser provided by
 `pglast <https://github.com/lelit/pglast>`_ project.

-Query planning and execution phases are implemented in Python, while all the physical operators are either implemented in C++ or use compiled vectorized kernels from Arrow or NumPy.
+Query planner and executor are implemented in Python, while all the physical operators are either implemented in C++ or use compiled vectorized kernels from Arrow or NumPy.
 The only exception to this is native python UDFs, which are running within interpreted Python.